 Extending mulch cover

-We made sure that areas of the field that were exposed due to movements during planting was covered with mulch.
+We made sure that areas of the field that were exposed due to movements during planting were covered with mulch.

 Sprouting of ginger